WGLab/AmpBinner/README.md

 ## <a name="Usage"></a>Usage

 There are two script files in the `AmpBinner` directory. `ampBinner_10X.py` is used to demultiplex Oxford Nanopore sequencing data derived from 10X Genomics Chromium single cell libraries.
-There are usually tens of thousands of barcodes per sample.  `ampBinner.py` is for regular barcoding methods, including barcoding kits provided by Oxford Nanopore Technologies and custom-designed barcodes.
+There are usually several thousands of barcodes per sample.  `ampBinner.py` is for regular barcoding methods, including barcoding kits provided by Oxford Nanopore Technologies and custom-designed barcodes.

 ### Quick start